JMRI/JMRI/web/app/README.md

 - dependencies
 - sources

+# Included with JMRI

+## Core app

+The core app templates are in the app directory under this one.

 ## package.files

 List of files in this directory that are included in the JMRI distribution.
 This